-One day private workshops for companies who want to see the women in their organisations thriving and contributing unapologetically to their vision.
+One day private workshops (also available in one hour and half day formats) for companies who want to see the women in their organisations thriving and contributing unapologetically to their vision.

 Quit apologizing, justifying and overexplaining

-Increase your chances of career progress through influencing and impacting more powerfully with assertive confident and authentic expression.Get rid of your apologetic and cautious language (and thinking) and save sorry for when it really counts.
+Increase your chances of career progress by taking more initiative and developing more influence.
+Express yourself confidently and authentically.Get rid of your apologetic and cautious language (and thinking) and save sorry for when it really counts.

 Let's face it, there is a lot of conversation around women in STEM (Science, Technology, Engineering, Maths).
 Namely why aren't there more of them, why don't they stay in their industries longer and why are there not more in positions of leadership?